 If you want to get aggressive with growth, focus on increasing the number of new subscribers every month or even every week.

 If you produce a great newsletter, you may experience a referral loop where each reader enjoys the newsletter so much that they recommend it to others.
+To ensure your awesome newsletter reaches the subscriber’s inboxes, follow DMARC reports and avoid email security threats.

 How frequently should you send your newsletter?